-This policy outlines the procedures which individuals should follow when raising a complaint with St Bede's Catholic Primary school, a member of the Bishop Bewick Catholic Education Trust (BBCET) or with BBCET.
+This policy outlines the procedures which individuals should follow when raising a complaint with all BBCET schools, a member of the Bishop Bewick Catholic Education Trust (BBCET) or with BBCET.
 The Trust's aim is to resolve complaints at the earliest possible stage and wherever possible, informally, at school level.